yildirimyigit/cnep/README.md

 This repository contains the source code for the paper "Conditional Neural Expert Processes for Learning Movement Primitives from Demonstration" by [Yigit Yildirim](https://www.cmpe.boun.edu.tr/~yigit.yildirim/) and [Emre Ugur](https://www.cmpe.boun.edu.tr/~emre).
 We both are members of the [CoLoRs Lab, Bogazici University](https://clrslab.wordpress.com/).

 CNEP is a novel deep learning architecture for Learning from Demonstration (LfD) in robotics aiming to encode diverse sensorimotor trajectories from demonstrations with varying movements, leveraging a novel gating mechanism, multiple decoders, and an entropy-based loss calculation to promote decoder specialization.
-This work has been submitted to the _IEEE RA-L_ for possible publication on **July 5, 2024**.
+This work is published in _IEEE RA-L_.
+For the full text, please refer to the publisher at [https://ieeexplore.ieee.org/abstract/document/10711283](https://ieeexplore.ieee.org/abstract/document/10711283).
 You can find the preprint here: [https://arxiv.org/abs/2402.08424](https://arxiv.org/abs/2402.08424)

+You are welcome to use any portion of this study, but in that case, please consider citing:

+_Y.
+Yildirim and E. Ugur, "Conditional Neural Expert Processes for Learning Movement Primitives From Demonstration," in IEEE Robotics and Automation Letters, vol. 9, no. 12, pp. 10732-10739, Dec.
+2024, doi: 10.1109/LRA.2024.3477169._

 ### Architecture overview: